SDGforskning/sdg-strings/SDG03_query_action_WoS.md

   ("health care" OR "healthcare" OR "health service$" OR "medical service$" OR "medical care" OR "health coverage" OR "family planning" OR "reproductive health" OR "sexual health" OR "reproductive healthcare" OR "sexual healthcare" OR "medicines" OR "vaccine$" OR "medication$"
-  OR "essential treatment$" OR "life saving treatment$" OR "treatment access" OR "access to treatment$" OR "treatment need" OR "treatment program*" OR "treatment cost$"
+  OR "essential treatment$" OR "life saving treatment$" OR "treatment access" OR "access to treatment$" OR "treatment need" OR "treatment program*" OR "treatment cost$" OR "health treatment"
   )
   NEAR/15
       ("health equity" OR "equity in health*" OR "health care equity" OR "equity in healthcare" OR "health for all" OR "vaccine equity"